Colony Wars: Reception

 Colony Wars received critical acclaim.
 Reviewers lauded the game's graphics, mission branching system, controls (particularly with analog joypads), selection of weapons and craft, and the way the game achieved a feeling of actually being present in an epic space battle.
 IGN elaborated that "The game has an incredible sense of scale and space ...
 One minute you're flying your small attack fighter through a formation of giant (and I mean h-u-g-e) space cruisers, desperately trying to avoid the massive laser beams they're firing at you, and the next you're flying like a madman in the midst of a swarm of tiny enemy attack fighters trying to destroy them before they send you floating home in pieces."
 Electronic Gaming Monthly gave it their "Game of the Month" award, with Crispin Boyer calling it "a breathtaking epic" and Kraig Kujawa "top-notch in just about every way possible."
 Boyer also made Colony Wars his pick for "Sleeper Hit of the Holidays" several months before EGM reviewed the game, and in EGM's 1997 Editors' Choice Awards, it was a runner-up for "Best PlayStation Game of the Year" (behind Castlevania: Symphony of the Night), "Best Graphics" (behind Final Fantasy VII), and "Best Sound" (behind Oddworld: Abe's Oddysee).
 GamePro gave it a 4.5 out of 5 in control and sound and a perfect 5.0 in graphics and fun factor, saying it "easily ranks as the best space-combat game on the PlayStation."

 Edge praised the game's graphics and presentation values, but criticized its superficial gameplay, stating that the game "proves little more than a 3D interpretation of Asteroids."
 GameSpot took the reverse position, saying that the storyline and general mission presentation are bland, but that the gameplay excels due to the intense situations which arise during combat.
 Next Generation stated, "A technological marvel, Colony Wars seems to redefine what is possible on PlayStation.
 The special effects used throughout are both eye-popping and superior to just about anything that has come before on any platform.
 Simply put, this game is not to be missed."
 EGM's Shawn Smith went so far as to say that the graphics were the best of any PlayStation game to date.

+The game sold more than 150,000 copies in the United States of America.

 Sequels

 Colony Wars was the first title in a series that included two sequels: Vengeance (1998) and Red Sun (2000).
-In 2010, UGO listed the series among its top ten most deserving of sequels.
+In 2010, UGO listed the series among its top 25 games most in need of sequels.

 Star Trek: Invasion (2000) is a similar space combat simulator for the PlayStation developed by many of the same people that worked on the Colony Wars series.